The magic of Christmas

 Christmas in Puglia is very heartfelt!

-The holiday season exalts some of the biggest region’s peculiarities: artisanship, pastry and tradition.
+The holiday season exalts some of the most relevant region’s peculiarities: artisanship, pastry, and tradition.

-Let’s us suggest you what to taste and look for during your Christmas holidays in Puglia.
+Let us suggest to you what to taste and look for during your Christmas holidays in Puglia.

-Just to mention a few, you will surely find stunning decorations in Piazza Ferrarese in Bari, Piazza Sant’Oronzo in Lecce, Piazza Cavour in Foggia and Piazza Immacolata in Taranto.
+Just to mention a few, you will certenly find stunning decorations in Piazza Ferrarese in Bari, Piazza Sant’Oronzo in Lecce, Piazza Cavour in Foggia, and Piazza Immacolata in Taranto.

-Be sure to visit also the towns nearby cities, because they get even more beautiful than they are during the holidays season with Christmas lights and garlands festooning houses, shops and streets.
+Also, be sure to visit the towns nearby cities, because they get even more beautiful than they are during the holiday season with Christmas lights and garlands festooning houses, shops, and streets.

-In Itria Valley, around Ostuni, Cisternino, Locorotondo, Alberobello and Fasano, you will feel the real magic of Christmas in Puglia between the colored markets stalls and the trulli, where the artisans shows one of the best Apulian talents.
+In Itria Valley, around Ostuni, Cisternino, Locorotondo, Alberobello, and Fasano, you will feel the real magic of Christmas in Puglia between the coloured markets stalls and the trulli, where the artisans show one of the best Apulian talents.

 Artisanship and traditions

-Talking about old traditions and artisanship, Christmas in Puglia also means presepe.
-The Nativity scene, handed down by the catholic habit, is interpreted in different ways by the local artisans.
+Talking about old traditions and artisanship, Christmas in Puglia also means Presepe.
+The Nativity scene, which is handed down by the catholic habit, is represented by local artisans in different ways.

-The Church of Santa Maria Assunta, in Polignano a Mare, hosts one of the most impressive Nativity scene in Puglia, while in the Church of Madonna del Carmine in Grottaglie, a city near Taranto recognized as the realm of ceramic, you can find one of the oldest Christmas crib in the world, made in 1530.
+The Church of Santa Maria Assunta, in Polignano a Mare, hosts one of the most impressive Nativity scenes in Puglia.
+While in the Church of Madonna del Carmine in Grottaglie, a city near Taranto recognized as the realm of ceramic, you can find one of the oldest Christmas cribs in the world, made in 1530.

 We wish you a delicious Christmas

-While going around, your eyes will surely not be captured only by decorations, but also by food!
+While going around, your eyes won’t be captured only by decorations, but also by food!

-It’s not Christmas in Puglia until you see appearing in bakeries and pastry shop cartellate, some delicious thin crunchy pastry with honey or vincotto, and Pasta Reale, almond cookies with candied fruit.
+It is not Christmas in Puglia until Cartellate began appearing in bakeries and pastry shop: some delicious thin crunchy pastry with honey or vincotto, and Pasta Reale, almond cookies with candied fruit.

 Bari, the house of Santa Claus

-So, if you have a real big desire to ask to Santa, come to the Basilica of San Nicola in Bari, where his relics rest, to secretly ask directly to him to make your dream come true.
+So, if you have a really big desire to ask Santa, come to the Basilica of San Nicola in Bari, where his relics rest, to secretly ask directly to him to make your dream come true.